Everyone endures a particularly cringeworthy period of life. For me, that period was 4th grade.

 Suddenly, I worshipped at the altar of conformity and conventional wisdom.
 I hated advice like, “Always be yourself,” because being yourself, in my mind, rendered a vivid image of sitting alone at a cafeteria table.
 I was over-the-top nice, I never had an opinion, and I ate pizza with my bare hands like a savage.
 I was boring, and it was exhausting.

 By the time I graduated college, I had friends, I was generally well-liked, and I was never alone.
 But now, not only did I still feel like an outsider, I also felt like a fraud.
 This is referred to as “normative social influence,” a type of conformity in which a person publicly accepts the views of a group but privately rejects them.
 It’s a pretty lonely way to live.

-Five years ago, I moved to New York, which gave me a clean slate and license to be an asshole (lol just kidding).
+Five years ago, I moved to New York, which gave me a clean slate.
 Starting The Profile was the most honest and original thing I’ve done.
 I decided to stop pretending, but you can’t quit this habit cold turkey.
 It haunts you in weird ways.
 First come the anxious questions: “Who could possibly care about my opinion?”
 “Which writer’s style should I imitate?”
 “Who will ever read this thing?”
 But then come the questions that matter: “What is my voice?”
 “Who am I writing this for?” and “What the hell do I actually believe?”